 In 2020, Byun co-founded Guitarlab which has provided an innovative online learning platform offering cutting-edge classes designed for young professionals around the world.
-Bokyung is currently on the guitar faculty of California State University Fullerton.
+Bokyung is currently on the guitar faculty of University of North Texas.
 She is an Augustine Strings artist and plays a guitar by Dieter Mueller (2019).

 "Amazing technical abilities, a powerful and luscious sound, and a profound sense of musical interpretation."

 “The applause didn’t stop when the four chapters of ‘Concierto de Aranjuez’ ended.
 Music lovers in the capital couldn’t help but admire Bokyung Byun’s talent.
 Ms. Minh Ha, an audience member, said: “I’ve been a fan of Bokyung Byun for a long time, and it’s fortunate that SSO brought her to Hanoi.
 Her performance today did not disappoint the audience who love guitar and love Bokyung Byun.”